AWS Systems Manager – A Unified Interface for Managing Your Cloud and Hybrid Resources

 As I said above, there are a lot of powerful features in this service and we won’t be able to dive deep on all of them but it’s easy to go to the console and get started with any of the tools.

-Resource Groups allow you to create logical groupings of most resources that support tagging like: Amazon Elastic Compute Cloud (Amazon EC2) instances, Amazon Simple Storage Service (Amazon S3) buckets, Elastic Load Balancing balancers, Amazon Relational Database Service (RDS) instances, Amazon Virtual Private Cloud (VPC), Amazon Kinesis streams, Amazon Route 53 zones, and more.
+Resource Groups allow you to create logical groupings of most resources that support tagging like: Amazon Elastic Compute Cloud (Amazon EC2) instances, Amazon Simple Storage Service (Amazon S3) buckets, Elastic Load Balancing balancers, Amazon Relational Database Service (RDS) instances, Amazon Virtual Private Cloud (Amazon VPC), Amazon Kinesis streams, Amazon Route 53 zones, and more.
 Previously, you could use the AWS Console to define resource groupings but AWS Systems Manager provides this new resource group experience via a new console and API.
 These groupings are a fundamental building block of Systems Manager in that they are frequently the target of various operations you may want to perform like: compliance management, software inventories, patching, and other automations.

 You start by defining a group based on tag filters.
 From there you can view all of the resources in a centralized console.
 You would typically use these groupings to differentiate between applications, application layers, and environments like production or dev – but you can make your own rules about how to use them as well.
 If you imagine a typical 3 tier web-app you might have a few EC2 instances, an ELB, a few S3 buckets, and an RDS instance.
 You can define a grouping for that application and with all of those different resources simultaneously.